Discover your wild life

 Wondering where to start when it comes to getting your little ones outdoors?
 We can help!

 We've been working with, Eastern Moors Partnership, Natural England, National Trust, Peak District National Park Authority, Staffordshire Wildlife Trust, Derby University and RSPB to reconnect families with their local green spaces and provide loads of ideas of how to get outside and what to do when you're there.
-This has all been made possible thanks to a £47,000 grant from the Heritage Lottery Fund.
+This has all been made possible thanks to a £47,000 grant from The National Lottery Heritage Fund.

 We've also created a traffic light code to show you which of our reserves are great for children, we hold hundreds of events each year for your little ones and we've popped some great play ideas below for you - enjoy!